Jillm704/Omnifood-Public/README.md

 # Omnifood-Public
- From my second Udemy course.
+ From my second Udemy course by Jonas Schmedtmann; not including the JavaScript.